prlakshm/maps/README.md

 To use the backend directly, use the endpoints /redliningdata to access the entire geojson file.
 To search areas, use the endpoint /searchareas?keyword={keyword}.
-This will return all the coordinates that match this keyword.
+This will return all the coordinates that match this keyword or keywords.
 To search for all the features in a boundary box, use the endpoint /boundarybox?minLat={minLat}&maxLat={maxLat}& minLng={minLng}&maxLng={maxLng}.
 All endpoint handlers are cached (except for the csv handlers), so the timestamp from the first instance of the particular search query will